raul23/pyebooktools/README.rst

 `:star:`

-  If you only install **calibre** among these dependencies, you can still have a functioning program that will still organize and manage your ebook
+  If you only install **calibre** among these dependencies, you can still have a functioning program that will organize and manage your ebook
   collections:

   * fetching metadata from online sources will work: by default `calibre`